What is Fentanyl? And why is it so dangerous?

 Why is Fentanyl so dangerous for addicts (and others)?

 Drug cutting is the practice of mixing one drug with another drug or substance.
 While this exercise is sometimes used to change the impact of the drug, it is primarily done so dealers can increase the volume of their product and make more money.
-Some dealers will use a cheaper, or less powerful substance to bulk out a superior quality or higher potency product, to maximise the profits.
+Some dealers will use a cheaper, or less powerful substance to bulk out a superior quality or higher potency product,to maximise the profits.

 Another issue with these synthetic drugs is their potency and the fact that they can be absorbed easily and rapidly through the skin.
-Carfentanil is up to 10,000 times stronger than morphine, it is used as a tranquillizer for elephants.
-It is so powerful that just a few grains can cause serious problems to emergency service personnel if touched by accident on a call out.
-Individuals can overdose quickly, experiencing dizziness, shallow breathing, and heart failure – and Naloxone or Narcan, the drugs used to block opioids and avoid an overdose, is not always effective.
+Carfentanil is up to 10, 000 times stronger than morphine, it is used as a tranquiliser for elephants.
+It is so powerful that just a few grains can cause serious problems to emergency service personnel if touched by accident on a call out.Individuals can overdose quickly, experiencing dizziness, shallow breathing, and heart failure – and Naloxone or Narcan, the drugs used to block opioids and avoid an overdose, is not always effective.

-Opioid addiction
+Opioid addiction (fentanyl addiction)

 Fentanyl is part of the opioid family of pharmaceuticals, a class of drugs that include the illegal drug heroin as well prescription pain relievers like oxycodone, codeine, and morphine.
-These work in the brain and nervous system to produce pleasurable effects and relieve pain.
-They are naturally found in the opium poppy plant, or synthetically made in a laboratory.
+These work in the brain and nervous system to produce pleasurable effects and relieve pain.They are naturally found in the opium poppy plant, or synthetically made in a laboratory.

 Although regularly given as pain relief after an injury or surgery, opioids can be highly addictive.
 Over time they change the chemistry in the brain meaning individuals will require higher or more frequent doses to get the desired result.
 Long-term use can lead to addiction and dependency.
 These can cause physical and psychological symptoms if the drug is withdrawn.
-Not all people who are dependent are addicted, however, the physical dependency alone can create problems when trying to reduce or stop taking them.
+Not all people who are dependent are addicted, however the physical dependency alone can create problems when trying to reduce or stop taking them.

 Addicts crave a substance and will go to any lengths to continue its use, putting the use of drugs over everything else in their lives – work, health, and family.
-Described as the opioid epidemic, or crisis, the last 30 years have seen huge numbers of people suffering from problems relating to the medical and recreational use of opioids – including addiction, criminality, health and financial issues and a massive increase in overdose deaths.
+Described as the opioid epidemic, or crisis, the last 30 years have seen huge numbers of people suffering with problems relating to the medical and recreational use of opioids – including addiction, criminality, health and financial issues and a massive increase in overdose deaths.

 Governments blame a large part of this on the illegal importation and sale of synthetic opioids by the drug cartels.
 However, many believe the source of it is traceable back to when opioid painkillers became more widely and easily available on prescription from a medical practitioner, which then led to mass over-prescribing and problems with addiction.
 This has created a widespread increase in opioid addiction with individuals turning to illicit and street bought alternatives when their prescriptions are limited or withdrawn.

-Treatment for opioid addiction
+Treatment for opioid (fentanyl) addiction

 A medically supervised drug detox, followed by residential rehabilitation is the route most often favoured for the treatment of a serious opioid addiction.
 A good rehab treatment centre will work with the client to address their physical dependency whilst looking at the underlying reasons behind the misuse of the drug, or drugs, in the first place.